Becca Rausch: Political career

 The Massachusetts Women's Political Caucus endorsed her as an incumbent candidate in the 2020 Massachusetts general election.

 In 2022, Rausch won reelection over state Representative Shawn Dooley.

+Rausch visited Israel for the 50 States One Israel conference.

 Personal life

 Rausch was raised in Albany, New York.
 She currently lives in Needham, Massachusetts with her husband and two children.

 Career

 Rausch began her legal career by clerking for Judge Kenneth Laurence of the Massachusetts Appeals Court.